Norm Sanders: Political career

-A decision by the Tasmanian Labor government (then led by Premier Harry Holgate) to dam the Franklin River led Sanders to become a leader of the movement to oppose the proposed dam.
-Representing the Australian Democrats (then still a new party), he was elected to the Tasmanian House of Assembly as the Member for Denison at a 1980 by-election.
-This success made him Australia's first parliamentarian ever to be elected on a specifically environmental platform.
-In parliament, Sanders was a key player in the campaign to save the Franklin River, and successfully moved a motion of no confidence in the Holgate administration during March 1982.
-This forced an early state election, which Holgate lost.

-During the early 1980s, Sanders lobbied to bring in water bombers to fight Tasmanian bushfires.
-Although he was unsuccessful (the idea was dismissed as unsuitable for "Australian conditions"), many years later this became standard practice in Australia, as it had already become in America.
+He was elected to the Tasmanian House of Assembly as the Member for Denison at a 1980 by-election.
 On 23 December 1982, Sanders resigned from the Tasmanian Parliament.
 He claimed that the new government, led by the Liberals' Robin Gray, was becoming totalitarian in nature over the Franklin Dam issue and, in particular, over the way in which anti-dam protesters were being treated by the state's law enforcement sector.

-Sanders spent the next few years as a small businessman, selling an ecologically sound, efficient wood heater of his own design called the "Sanders Hot Prospect Stove" from the back of a truck at the Salamanca Market.
-He then turned his attention to federal politics and was elected as a Democrats senator at the 1984 election on an environmental platform, his term commencing on 1 July 1985.
-He was the only person to represent the Australian Democrats in both a state parliament and the Federal Parliament.

 He was a member of an Australian parliamentary delegation to the Soviet Union where he had talks with Andrei Gromyko about nuclear disarmament.
 The delegation then proceeded to Poland to meet with General Wojciech Jaruzelski.
 He also was on delegations to NATO, Finland, Norway, Uzbekistan, the European Parliament, France, Belgium, and China.
 He was re-elected at the 1987 election but resigned from the Senate on 1 March 1990 to contest a Senate position in the Australian Capital Territory at the 1990 federal election.
 He was unsuccessful.

-Following his defeat, Sanders lectured in Human Ecology at the Australian National University.
-He unsuccessfully contested the House of Representatives seat of Eden-Monaro (NSW) for the Democrats at the 1993 federal election.